jonescompneurolab/hnn/doc/howtosim.rst

 click on ``Set Paramters``, and then ``Rhythmic Proximal Inputs``.
 You should see the values displayed in the dialogs below.

-Next, click on ``Start Simulation`` from the main GUI window.
-This simulation runs for 700 ms of simulation time, so will take a little longer to run than the ERP simulations.
-Once completed, you will see output similar to that shown below.

 .. |rhythproxonlytimingparamfig| image:: images/OnlyRhythmicProxTimingparam.png
         :scale: 40%
 	:align: bottom